davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

 {% endhighlight %}

 This feels a lot better.
 Our controllers are dead simple.
 There's no more redundant code.
-Etc. Everyone feels better.
+Etc. Everyone feels good about it.
 On we go!

-As we continue developing our app, however, our `restaurants_controller` continues to grow in complexity.
+As we continue developing our app, however, our `RestaurantsController` grows in complexity.
 We add:

 * some other actions,
 * some other mixins,
 * user authentication,
 * `before_actions`,
+* caching
-* caching `private` methods,
+* `private` methods,
 * error catching,
 * a `Base` class
 * etc